 Tonight was no different.
 The Mexican food in Baton Rouge is not too bad, and the margaritas are excellent.
 The weather is cool and perfect on the back porch and the firepit looks beautiful.

 If this is life at 54 I have no complaints whatsoever.
 If this is still my life at 74 I will count myself as the luckiest man ever.

 Last night was supposed to be the 2017 season opener for LSU baseball.
 We went to the stadium to host a group in my company’s suite for the evening.
 Had a hamburger and a hot dog.
 Lived dangerously.

-This being Louisiana in February, what happened should not be thought of as a huge surprise.
-The game ended up being postponed until today.
+This being Louisiana in February, what happened next should not be thought of as a huge surprise.
+The game ended up being postponed, due to rain, until today.
 But not until after I had eaten the hamburger and the hot dog.

 So, you know what that means, right?